Gareth Neame: Early life

 Neame is the fourth generation of a family whose involvement in cinema and television spanned the past century.
 His great-grandparents were the photographer and pioneer filmmaker Elwin Neame (1885–1923) and the film actress Ivy Close.
 Neame's grandfather was the director, producer, cinematographer and writer Ronald Neame CBE, his great uncle was the author and screenwriter Derek Neame (1915–1979) and his father was the writer and producer Christopher Elwin Neame (1942–2011).

 He attended the independent Seaford College in West Sussex.
-He read English and Drama at the University of Birmingham.
+He read English and drama at the University of Birmingham.

 Career

-Since 2004, he has been CEO of Carnival Films, the British studio which has produced television series such as Poirot, Traffik, Jeeves and Wooster, Hotel Babylon, Whitechapel and The Last Kingdom.
+Since 2004, he has been CEO of Carnival Films, the British studio which has produced television series such as Poirot, Traffik, Jeeves and Wooster, Hotel Babylon, Whitechapel and Stan Lee's Lucky Man.
 In 2008, Neame sold the company to NBCUniversal as part of its new international TV studios, producing shows such as The Philanthropist for NBC and the historical drama series Downton Abbey.

 Neame executive produced all episodes of the show which has won numerous national and international awards, as well as receiving a Guinness World Record for the highest critical review ratings for a TV show ever.
 Neame was also honoured by the Producers Guild of America with the David L. Wolper award for outstanding producer of long-form television.
 The subsequent movie released in September 2019, produced by Neame, was No.1 in the box office in North America and the UK, and is Focus Features' most successful release grossing in excess of $200 million.
-Under Neame's stewardship, Carnival also produced the BAFTA award-winning best mini series The Lost Honour of Christopher Jefferies, and best drama serial Any Human Heart and was recognised at both the Broadcast awards and Bulldog awards as best production company in 2011 and 2012 respectively.
 In August 2015, Neame accepted a BAFTA Special Award in recognition of Downton Abbey's global success, alongside Julian Fellowes and members of the cast.

-Other series which Neame has produced at Carnival include Belgravia, Jamestown and The Hollow Crown, a filmed anthology of Shakespeare's history plays.
-He has collaborated with Sir David Hare on his Worricker trilogy.
-He also produced The Gilded Age for HBO.
+A sequel to the first film, Downton Abbey: A New Era, was released in 2021, with much of the original cast returning.
+A third and final film, Downton Abbey: The Grand Finale, was released in September 2025.